k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/14_rest_api_additions.md

 ## Override Response

-In order to override the RESTful API response that is generated automatically, use **HttpServletResponse** Class.
+In order to override the RESTful API response that is automatically generated, use **HttpServletResponse** Class.

 For Example: